iandow/mapr-streams-study/README.md

 * JDK 8
 * Maven 3.x

-MapR Container For Developers is a docker image that enables you to quickly deploy a MapR environment on your developer machine.
-Installation steps can be found [**here**](https://maprdocs.mapr.com/home/MapRContainerDevelopers/MapRContainerDevelopersOverview.html), but basically you run the following commands to install a small 1 node MapR cluster in docker on your Mac:
+MapR Container For Developers is a docker image that enables you to quickly deploy a single-node MapR instance on a workstation.
+It is designed to give software developers an easy way to experiment with the APIs for MapR Streams, MapR-DB, and Spark without the burden of connecting to a real cluster.
+Installation steps can be found [**here**](https://maprdocs.mapr.com/home/MapRContainerDevelopers/MapRContainerDevelopersOverview.html).
+The installation basically consists of running the following commands on your Mac:

 ```
 $ wget https://raw.githubusercontent.com/mapr-demos/mapr-db-60-getting-started/master/mapr_devsandbox_container_setup.sh